 Off-Campus Student Programs and Services works to provide ongoing programming for off-campus students within the Mason community and beyond.
 Programs and services connect Mason students who live off-campus with resources and services on campus.
 Programs are designed to fully integrate students who do not live on campus into the Mason community.

 George Mason is a university characterized by global vision, global presence, and global accomplishment in outreach, education, and research.
-The Office of Global and International Strategies provides leadership and support to a university committed to realizing its global goals.
+The Office of Global Strategy provides leadership and support to a university committed to realizing its global goals.
 It assists faculty, students, and units to pursue international activities, including through coordination of efforts across units and beyond borders.
 The office represents Mason’s global interests to governmental and non-governmental agencies, business and community leaders, and educational partners around the world.
 It also serves as an incubator for innovative projects through which Mason faculty and students engage with counterparts across the globe.

 The Office of Government and Community Relations is the primary contact for federal, state, and local government as well as individuals, business and community organizations that seek involvement with Mason.
 The Office of Government and Community Relations includes three departments: Office of Federal Government Relations, Office of State Government Relations, Office of Community and Local Government Relations.

 The Office of Research and Economic Development has overall responsibility for the university’s research enterprise.
 Working in an atmosphere characterized by its commitment to cultivating innovation and generation of new knowledge for the benefit of our global society, Mason’s scholars conduct research in an array of disciplines and subjects.
 The Office works to foster the continuation of these endeavors and to promote an environment that sustains the highest standards of scholarship, health, and safety.

 The Office of Research Development (ORD) provides support to faculty, students and staff in identifying and seeking funding to increase George Mason’s funded research base.